 "[West] bulids a convincing case for the way market forces shape a writer's career, subject matter, and narrative form."—Review in American Studies

-Biographer, book historian, and scholarly editor, James L. W. West III is Edwin Erle Sparks Professor of English at Penn State University.
+Biographer, book historian, and scholarly editor, James L. W. West III is Edwin Erle Sparks Professor of English at Pennsylvania State University.